KarMiles/physio-clinic/readme/validation_testing.md

 Ignored positives in this project:

-- Unused import env error - has been ingrored as the code works correctly and is necessary for importing from env.py.
+- Unused import env error - has been ignored as the code works correctly and is necessary for importing from env.py.
 File: settings.py

     ![Unused import env](../readme/docs/images/testing/validation/validation-pylint-env.jpg)